zarpafantasma/corpus_rythmos/II- Aetherion_Theory_and_Implications/016-en_US-Aetherion_The_Jumper.md

 \left( \approx 100\ pN{cm}^{2} \right)
 ```

-Sustained at 1 kHz, this corresponds to $`\sim 0.1\ \mu N\ {cm}^{- 2}`$ of continuous thrust—readily measurable with a micro-torsion pendulum.
+Sustained at 1 kHz, this corresponds to $`\sim 0.1\ \mu N\ {cm}^{- 2}`$ of continuous thrust, readily measurable with a micro-torsion pendulum.

 **Implication**.

-Equation (10) shows that *even without changing* $`\alpha`$*,* dynamically modulating the internal hierarchy $`L(x)`$ can generate thrust via the geometric term.
-Combining both terms allows a hybrid actuation strategy: use slow α-shaping for coarse thrust and fast $`L`$-pulses for fine impulse control.
+Equation (10) shows that *even without changing* $`\alpha`$ *,* dynamically modulating the internal hierarchy $`L(x)`$ can generate thrust via the geometric term.
+Combining both terms allows a hybrid actuation strategy: use slow α-shaping for coarse thrust and fast $`L`$ pulses for fine impulse control.

-These derivations turn the OMV and TPH concepts into **quantitative, falsifiable predictions** directly rooted in the RTM–Aetherion framework—suitable for inclusion in the next theoretical paper and for immediate small-scale experiments.
+These derivations turn the OMV and TPH concepts into **quantitative, falsifiable predictions** directly rooted in the RTM–Aetherion framework, suitable for inclusion in the next theoretical paper and for immediate small-scale experiments.

 **2.4 Physical Interpretation**